-The MOWIP methodology is available in English; DCAF are planning to release a French version in early 2021.
+The MOWIP methodology is available in English with French and Spanish versions to be available March to April 2021.
 This document explains in detail, the MOWIP Barrier Assessment methodology and its conduct including the three different tools used to collect data.
 It also guides researchers and institutions in how to apply the methodology including planning, seeking access to high level decision makers, collection and analysis of data, the writing of reports based on evidence, and validating recommendations.
 All data collection tools, the full suite of templates and Explainers are available on the MOWIP Toolbox webpage.

 The MOWIP Barrier Assessment Methodology is designed to identify good practices and analyze gaps within a specific gendarmerie, military or police institution within that country-specific context.
 High-level gendarmerie, military or police ownership of the assessment and commitment to address outcomes to ascertain the nature and extent of barriers impeding their deployment of trained and qualified women peacekeepers, is required.
 Additionally, the methodology: